Applying for a Loan?--Start by Ordering Your Credit Report

 Studies have shown that many credit files contain inaccuracies that could affect your credit rating, and even lead to the rejection of a loan application.
 That's why reviewing your credit report beforehand may be a good idea, giving you time to dispute any items that may be the result of simple human error or a technical glitch.

 And depending on whether you are applying for an auto loan, a mortgage loan, or a loan for business or personal use, different lenders may apply different standards in rating your credit worthiness.
 For this reason, reading your credit report and understanding how your credit data might be interpreted may give you a chance to improve your credit worthiness from the point of view of a lender.
-If you would like to get a free copy of your credit report right now,

 Before you begin the application process, check your credit report for the following items:

 Sometimes credit reports contain inaccuracies that are the result of a computer glitch or a clerical error.
 These may include payments not credited, late payments, or data mixed in from a credit file of someone with a name similar to yours.
 Ordering your credit report will quickly show you what the lender will see--then it's up to you to dispute any information that you consider inaccurate.
-If you would like to get a free copy of your credit report right now, click here.

 Excess Unused Credit